What Causes a Car to Catch on Fire after a Crash?

 Leaking Fuel Tanks

 This is probably the leading culprit when a car starts to go up in flames after a wreck.
-Just a small leak is all it takes for a vehicle to be quickly engulfed – as well as anyone inside.
+Just a small leak is all it takes for a vehicle to be quickly engulfed, as well as anyone inside.
 Metal can become super-hot, or a tiny spark can suddenly trigger an inferno.
+The catalytic converter can become extremely hot, posing a fire hazard, especially if foreign objects are lodged against it.

-There are times when some sort of manufacturer’s defect can contribute to a fuel leak.
+There are times when some sort of manufacturing defect can contribute to a fuel leak.
 For example, the fuel tank may have been designed in a way that a fire would be more likely.
+A damaged gas tank can lead to the release of flammable gasoline vapors, which, combined with a source of ignition, can increase the risk of fire.

 It could have been placed near a bracket or some other type of sharp object in the undercarriage of the vehicle.
 Or, the fuel lines may have been improperly routed and more prone to leaking as a result.